A Guide to Obsidian: Local, Markdown-Powered Networked Notes

 Also explore the Command Panel plugin (activated by Command + P) which lets you explore common commands and keyboard shortcuts, and the Quick Switcher (Command + O) which allows you to open or create a new note by typing its name.

-If you have notes elsewhere, there’s a good chance you can import them into Obsidian.
+If you have notes elsewhere, there’s a good chance you can import them alongside the rest of your Obsidian writing.
 The Help page offers instructions on importing from Roam Research, Notion, Evernote, OneNote, Apple Notes, Bear, Zkn3, and TiddlyWiki.

 One of the best ways to get to know Obsidian is via the Demo & Help vault, which is activated by selecting Open Help from the menu.
 Here you can explore what the app can do while experiencing the interface.
 At the bottom of the navigation pane, you’ll find a note called Start here.
 It introduces you to some quick places to dive in, some workflow ideas, and links to the app’s Discord account and forums.